castelao/GSW-rs/inventory.md

-Currently, GSW-Rust do not implement all functions already available in GSW-C.
+Currently, GSW-Rust do not implement all functions already available in GSW-C or GSW-Matlab.
 This document gives an idea of what is missing.
 If interested in some specific function, please check our official manual as the best reference for what we have already done.

+We organized the functions in modules following the toolbox card from TEOS-10 main document.
+The functions unchecked are missing in GSW-Rust.
-Modules and respective functions.
-The ones unchecked are implemented in GSW-C but still missing in GSW-Rust.
-The goal is to implement all functions described in TEOS-10.
+The goal is to implement all functions described in TEOS-10, but the priority is to do it right.

 # Convertions